Blog Post

 Avoiding Wildlife on the Road

-localedge • Aug 27, 2019
+localedge • August 27, 2019

 Encountering wildlife on the road in the College Station and Bryan, TX area can be scary, as well as dangerous.
 As animals start moving their way from wooded areas, they sometimes appear in residential areas and on highways.
 This creates a huge risk of them being in the path of moving vehicles.